openwalletGH/openwallet-android/README.md

 1) Change the following:

-* in strings.xml app_name string to "OpenWallet" and app_package to com.openwallet.wallet
+* in strings.xml app_name string to "Openwallet" and app_package to com.openwallet.wallet
 * in build.gradle the package from "com.openwallet.wallet.dev" to "com.openwallet.wallet"
 * in AndroidManifest.xml the android:icon to "ic_launcher" and all "com.openwallet.wallet.dev.*"  to "com.openwallet.wallet.*"
 * remove all ic_launcher_dev icons with `rm wallet/src/main/res/drawable*/ic_launcher_dev.png`